Highlight Automated Code Scan (Command Line)

 Java 11 and above is required.

-Prior using the command line, it is preferable to install the Highlight Local Agent on your machine, in order to embed the required Perl binaries.
-Alternatively, you can install the required Perl distribution (Strawberry) if you don’t want to install the Local Agent.
-The Local Agent can be downloaded from your Highlight user account, in the APPLICATION SCANS page.
+Prior using the command line, it is preferable to install CAST Highlight’s Code Reader on your machine as it embeds the required Perl 5.36.3.1 binaries.
+Alternatively, you can install the required Perl distribution (Strawberry MSI Installer) and modules (see below) if you don’t want to install the Code Reader.
+The Code Reader can be downloaded from your Highlight user account, in the APPLICATION SCANS page.

 For Linux Debian/Ubuntu